fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

 - the challenge is not to manage time, but to manage ourselves
 - we mostly react, instead of sufficiently prioritizing to do the important things.
 - To be effective, you need to say 'no' to urgent things sometimes.
-- have something important to say 'yes' to, to have the strength to say 'no' to most other things.
+- Have something important to say 'yes' to, to have the strength to say 'no' to most other things.
-- each week, schedule important results you want to achieve.
+- Each week, schedule important results you want to achieve.
 Adapt each morning to changed conditions.
-- you need to adapt to changed circumstances - which poses no problem as long as you stay true to your principles
+- You need to adapt to changed circumstances - which poses no problem as long as you stay true to your principles
 - Fourth generation management tools:
     - subordinating your schedule to your deepest values
     - identifies roles and key activities
     - gives greater context through weekly organizing with daily adaptation
-- stewardship delegation clears up-front mutual understanding and commitment
+- Stewardship delegation clears up-front mutual understanding and commitment
   regarding:
-    - desired results: focus on _what_ not _how_, visualize desired results and quality statements
+    - Desired results: focus on _what_ not _how_, visualize desired results and quality statements
-    - guidelines: as few as possible, but should include failure paths and formidable restrictions
+    - Guidelines: as few as possible, but should include failure paths and formidable restrictions
-    - resources: human, financial, technological or organizational resources that can be acquired
+    - Resources: human, financial, technological or organizational resources that can be acquired
-    - accountability: setup standards of performance and evaluation metrics and reporting times
+    - Accountability: setup standards of performance and evaluation metrics and reporting times
-    - consequences: specification of both good and bad as results of evaluation
+    - Consequences: specification of both good and bad as results of evaluation

 ## Part Three: Public Victory